Employer Information

 Clinical Supervisor(s) for the placement

 You will have 2 supervisors.
-One from the BMSC (Dr’s Grant or McIndoe) and one whom is the simulation lead for your chosen project area.
+One from the BMSC and one who is the simulation lead for your chosen project area.

 Your allocated BMSC supervisor will meet with you prior to your placement and at beginning, midway and end of placement to set learning and development objectives, monitor and assess your progress.